Patrik Wålemark

-Jens Patrik Wålemark (born 14 October 2001) is a Swedish professional footballer who plays as a left winger for Polish club Lech Poznań.
+Jens Patrik Wålemark (born 14 October 2001) is a Swedish professional footballer who plays as a left winger for Ekstraklasa club Lech Poznań and the Sweden national team.

 Club career

 In July 2020, he started his first match in Allsvenskan, and in one hour he managed to score a goal, get two assists and be fouled to secure a penalty kick.

 In January 2022, he transferred to Eredivisie club Feyenoord.
 He scored his first goal for the club on 10 April 2022, scoring Feyenoord's fourth goal in a 4–1 away victory over Heracles Almelo.
 On 31 August 2023, Wålemark went to Heerenveen on loan for the remainder of the season.

 On 27 August 2024, Wålemark joined Polish Ekstraklasa club Lech Poznań on a season-long loan with an option to buy.
 He scored his first goals for Lech in a 3–2 away comeback win over Korona Kielce on 29 September 2024, recording his first career hat-trick.
 On 31 January 2025, Wålemark signed a four-and-a-half-year deal with Lech, after his buyout clause was exercised for a reported league record fee at the time of €1.8 million.